yuzhang21/dataviz-project-cs573/README.md

  9. Show tooltip when mouse hover lines, bars, or state on maps

 ## Schedule of Deliverables
 In the following table, I classify and schedule the tasks into several components and steps.
-There are total 4 weeks left for the project.
-Assuming I can work 4 days per week, the total working days are 16.
-So I can roughly distribute the 5 categories into 4 weeks as the following:
+There are total 4 weeks to complete the project.
+Assuming I assumed a 4-days per week workload, for the total of 16 days.
+So all tasks were roughly distributed into 5 categories into 4 weeks (see below).
+The 6th session is for future work.
+Later at the last week of the execution of the plan, I added an additional section to track all small tasks to improve the fix implemented features, which extended the total estimation a little bit.
+But the execution time is less and makes up some of the differences so that the project is completed on time.
- 1. Choropleths map and legend, color choice (Wk 1)**(Done by Wk 2)**
+ 1. Choropleths map and legend, color choice (Planned: Wk 1) **(Done by Wk 2)**
- 2. Other charts (Wk 1: 3 days)**(Done by Wk 2)**
+ 2. Other charts (Wk 1: 3 days) **(Done by Wk 2)**
   + a.
 Different year line chart
   + b.
 Top 10 bar chart for aggregation
   + c.
 Top 10 line chart for trend
- 3. Data Preparation, Filtering, Calculation, Grouping (Wk 2,3: 3+1=4 days)**(Done by Wk 2)**
+ 3. Data Preparation, Filtering, Calculation, Grouping (Wk 2,3: 3+1=4 days) **(Done by Wk 2)**
- 4. Multi-view plot assembly  (Wk 1,2: 1+1=2 days)**(Done by Wk 1)**
+ 4. Multi-view plot assembly  (Wk 1,2: 1+1=2 days) **(Done by Wk 1)**
- 5. Interactions among views  (Wk 3,4: 3+4=7 days) -- Will do mostly in Week 3 and polish in Week 4
+ 5. Interactions among views  (Wk 3,4: 3+4=7 days) **(Done by Wk 4)**
  6. Future or additional improvements (N/A)
+ 7. Additional improvement and bug fixes (Wk 4: 1.5 days) **(Done by Wk 4)**

-Later on each week, I captured the activities on each item and added the progress information on each week.
+Based on the plan above, I captured the activities on each item and added the progress information by the end of each week.
 Some items are done in one shot, but a few challenging ones have changes made for multiple weeks.
 In the end, all tasks are done, including a new section of tasks added in the last week's polishing stage.
-The total estimation of time extended from 16.0 days to 19.5 days, and the actual execution time takes about 17.5 days.
+The total estimation of time extended from 16.0 days to 19.5 days, and the actual execution time is about 17.5 days.
 There is a small discrepancy when calculated by weekly progress.
-I didn't try to fix it because the first a few weeks calculation maybe recorded a bit differently.
+I didn't try to fix it because the first a few weeks maybe record some calculations a bit differently.
 Overall, the following table demonstrated a relatively accurate plan estimation and execution time line, with tasks priority adjusted along the way.